aliakatas/custom-WRF/README.md

 ### NetCDF
 NetCDF can be downloaded from [unidata](https://downloads.unidata.ucar.edu/netcdf/) and there is some useful documentation [here](https://docs.unidata.ucar.edu/nug/current/getting_and_building_netcdf.html).
 We will be needing both netcdf-c and netcdf-fortran for our build.
 The latest versions at this time are netcdf-c 4.9.2 and netcdf-fortran 4.6.1.
+The official repos for netCDF-C and netCDF-Fortran can be found on [Github](https://github.com/Unidata).

 Since we want support for netCDF-4 and parallel I/O operations, we need to download and build HDF5, zlib and curl.
 So, before proceeding with netCDF, let's do that.